Last Updated on

 The OHT is again very heavy, at 9.9 ounces it’s going to pull your pants down a bit without it’s sheath.
 It’s big too, so it’s not pocket-friendly.
 Another gripe I have is the sheath, it seems kind of cheap and poorly constructed for this tool.
 It tends to sag and does not feel like a long lasting sheath.

 Overall all though the OHT is a great multi-tool in general, but the one-handed operation, and spring assisted pliers do make it stand out.
 You can check out the latest pricing options here.

 CRKT aka Cricket aka Columbia River Knife and Tool company is quite the revolutionary when it comes to knives and tools.
 No one can ever say they do not go out and innovate.
 Except for their naming process, it’s the CRKT Tool, oh which one?
 The one called Tool.

-So the CRKT Tool is designed by tool and knife maker Ed Van Hoy and Tom Stokes, and they did design a very unique multi-tool.
-This one if off the charts in the carry comfortable rating and is perfect for the tech or white collar job.
+So the CRKT Tool is designed by tool and knifemaker Ed Van Hoy and Tom Stokes, and they did design a very unique multi-tool.
+This one is off the charts in the carry comfortable rating and is perfect for the tech or white-collar job.

 Small enough to fit in the pocket the CRKT tool offers the bare necessities of a multi-tool.
 The CRKT Tool is essentially five different tools packed into a pocket knife sized package.
 The tools include a knife blade, a Phillips screw driver, a flathead screwdriver, a wire stripper, and a multi-fit box wrench.